How to get a Nintendo Switch 2 from Best Buy, GameStop, Target and more

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.
 Why trust us?

-Nintendo Switch 2 launch day details revealed for Best Buy, GameStop, Target and more
+How to get a Nintendo Switch 2 at Best Buy, GameStop, Target and more

-Walmart, Best Buy, Target and GameStop will have Nintendo Switch 2 stock on launch day

-Anyone still hoping to pre-order the Nintendo Switch 2 before launch has probably lost all hope.
-Pre-orders across the US sold out fast when they went live in April, and there hasn’t been a single restock in the months since.
-While Nintendo has sent out a handful of invite-only purchase links via its online store, it’s been sporadic.

-With the console officially launching on June 5, your best shot now is launch day itself.
-Best Buy and GameStop are holding midnight events, Target’s running launch-day promos from 8am with giveaways, and some Walmart stores may open early with limited in-store stock.
-Sam’s Club and Costco are also expected to have consoles on shelves, but availability will vary by location.
+The Nintendo Switch 2 has officially landed.
+Midnight launches took place across the U.S., with the likes of Best Buy and GameStop hosting events.
+Whether you missed out on pre-orders or are just hoping to grab one at launch, you have a chance.

+Best Buy and GameStop are exclusively selling the console in stores, so your best bet is to ring your local store before heading over.
+Target has stock available for collection and will be launching its online sales tomorrow (June 6).
+Elsewhere, Sam’s Club members can order the bundle online with shipping by June 10.
+Walmart listings hinted at a possible online drop on launch day, but that’s yet to materialize — we’ll keep refreshing the landing page.

-There’s still no confirmed online restock, though Walmart and Best Buy listings hint at a possible drop on launch day.
-Below, we’ve rounded up everything you need to know about each retailer’s launch plans, from midnight openings to in-store stock.
+Below, we’ve rounded up everything you need to know about each retailer’s restock plans to help you secure the Switch 2 as fast as possible.

-Read more: Is the Nintendo Switch 2 worth the price?
-Here are my honest thoughts

 Where can you pre-order the Nintendo Switch 2 in the US?